 - Location: Baščaršija, Sarajevo 71000, Bosnia & Herzegovina

-The Yellow Fort /Yellow Bastion
+7. The Yellow Fortress/Yellow Bastion

-How to Get to The Yellow Fort
+How to Get to The Yellow Fortress

-- After passing the graveyard you will see The Yellow Fort, there is a set of stairs which will take you to elevated point, be cautious of the signs advising you to leave your guns, knives, cannons, and alcohol at home during Ramadan (what?!)
+- After passing the graveyard you will see The Yellow Fort, there is a set of stairs which will take you to an elevated point, be cautious of the signs advising you to leave your guns, knives, cannons, and alcohol at home during Ramadan (what?!)

-- Location: Jekovac, Sarajevo 71000, Bosnia-Herzegovina / map
+- Location: Jekovac, Sarajevo 71000, Bosnia-Herzegovina

-Srebrenica Gallery 11/07/95
+7. Srebrenica Gallery 11/07/95